brandur/sorg/content/fragments-drafts/no-escape.md

 I'll do what I can to avoid spending money on this sort of thing lest I inadvertently further encourage more backwards progress on Apple's part, but just in case they've started a trend, I've decided to hedge my bets.

+The use Esc in Vim has always been considered a bit of

+    inoremap <esc> NO ESCAPE FOR YOU